Petrevene: Fauna

-The surrounding countryside is home to many types of wildlife; however, most of the animals present in the region can be observed in other areas of Bulgaria.
+The surrounding countryside is home to many types of wildlife; however, most of the animals present in the region can also be observed in other areas of Bulgaria.
 The variety of mammals in the region, for example, is quite rich.
 Species that are widely spread throughout Bulgaria are predominant here: these include hedgehogs (Erinaceus concolor), moles (Talpa europaea), blind mole-rats (Nannospalax leucodon), Eurasian red squirrels (Sciurus vulgaris), striped field mice (Apodemus agrarius), common voles (Microtus arvalis), wild rabbits (Lepus capensis), hamsters (Spermophilus citellus), wildcats (Felis sylvestris), foxes (Vulpes vulpes), beech martens (Martes foina), badgers (Meles meles), weasels (Mustela nivalis), otters (Lutra lutra), polecats (Mustela putorius), jackals (Canis aureus), wild boar (Sus scrofa) and roe deer (Capreolus capreolus).

 The bird life of the region is quite rich.
 Most of these bird species are widely spread in the country.
 Some of these typically inhabit the fields – partridge (Perdix perdix), quail (Coturnix coturnix), field-lark (Alauda arvensis), yellow wagtail (Motacilla flava), grey rook (Corvus corone), blue crow (Coracias garrulus), bee-eater (Merops apiaster), others inhabitants of the forests – nightingale (Luscinia megarhynchos), wood-lark (Lullula arborea), garden warbler (Sylvia atricapilla), long-eared owl (Asio otus), tawny owl (Strix aluco).
 There are also several birds which inhabit the area that are listed in the Bulgaria section of the IUCN Red List.
 These include, but are not limited to, black stork (Ciconia nigra), pygmy cormorant (Microcarbo pygmeus), peregrine falcon (Falco peregrinus), Levant sparrowhawk (Accipiter brevipes) and the lesser spotted eagle (Aquila pomarina).
 The area is home to many reptiles, among which features the great crested newt (Triturus cristatus).
 A common occurrence is for these animals to come into contact with the local people, either directly or indirectly.
 For example, badgers, weasels, and beech martens are regularly blamed for attacking local livestock, (mostly chickens and small fowl).
 Indeed, this is a major problem in some instances as jackals, for example, may wander into the village and attack sheep, livestock, and sometimes even guard dogs.
 For this reason most livestock owners tend to lock up their animals at night.